gruntjs-updater/grunt-style-injector/README.md

 **scroll** - When you scroll a website in one browser, all the others will follow suit. (very useful when developing with multiple monitors/devices )

+**Forms** - When you fill out a form, all connected browsers will populate their forms with what you type in real-time. (currently working for text-inputs, textareas, selects, radios & checkboxes)

 ##Install